Primary Colours | |

 In a preview article, music journalist Mike Diver commented that the album was "set to be one of the year's best" and that it was "wholly worth all the hype that's attracted to its unexpected brilliance."

-Primary Colours was released by XL in the US on 21 April 2009, and in the UK on 4 May 2009.
+Primary Colours was released by XL on 4 May 2009, with a livestream on the NME website a week prior.
 The album charted on the UK Albums Chart at No. 25.

 Following the album's release, the single "Who Can Say" was released on 7" vinyl.